 to assume increased financial responsibilities because of the taxing and spending limitations that articles XIII A and XIII B impose."
 Article XIII A imposes a limit on state and local power to adopt and levy taxes.
-Article XIII B "restricts the amounts state and local governments may appropriate and spend each year from the 'proceeds of taxes.'"
+Article XIII B "restricts the amounts state and local governments may appropriate and spend each year from the 'proceeds of taxes."
 Article XIII B defines "proceeds of taxes" that are subject to the appropriations limit to include all tax revenues, as well as those revenues from regulatory licenses, user charges, and user fees but only "to the extent such proceeds exceed the costs reasonably borne by such entity in providing the regulation, product, or service."
 Article XIII B does not place limits on revenues that do not constitute a local entity's "proceeds of taxes."
-Revenues that do not constitute a local entity's "proceeds of taxes."
-Revenues from the fees of taxes.
+Proceeds of taxes include federal funds; and service charges, fees, or assessments.